horenbergerb/horenbergerb.github.io/_posts/2023-10-07-canllamareason.md

 This is a straight-up hallucination.
 Why?
 We can't be sure.
 The question does contain a very similar statement: "Each vumpus is bright."
 Perhaps it's just a case of confusion?

-## Reflection: Is it reasoning?
+## Does LLaMa have a strategy?

-If you think I'm qualified to answer this, you're kidding yourself.
 There are a few noteworthy observations which were made in the original PrOntoQA paper:

 - The use of non-atomic steps is consistent with human reasoning and "goes beyond" the reasoning principles in the provided examples.
 - The effective behavior of the model is generally similar to a random walk through the tree of logical reasoning processes.